sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gstreamer1-vaapi</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GStreamer plugins to use VA API video acceleration
+Short desc    : GStreamer plugins to use VA API video acceleration
 URL          : https://cgit.freedesktop.org/gstreamer/gstreamer-vaapi
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : A collection of GStreamer plugins to let you make use of VA API video
+Descript     : A collection of GStreamer plugins to let you make use of VA API video
              : acceleration from GStreamer applications.
              :
              : Includes elements for video decoding, display, encoding and post-processing